- What is a referral?

 Building a customized in-house referral program solution is hard and costly

 Regular retailers selling a specific product rarely have the time and/or energy to build their own referral solutions.
 A customized in-house referral program is likely to be far down the chain of priorities.
-Before you even think about building your own referral program (which requires technical expertise), you need to figure out how to get your online payments processing in order, your inventory in order, etc. (See: When is Referral Marketing NOT for you?)
+Before you even think about building your own referral program (which requires technical expertise), you need to figure out how to get your online payment processing in order, your inventory in order, etc.

 The challenges are endless, and an entrepreneur’s time is almost always better spent focusing her limited time and resources on improving her unique value proposition- that is, building better products and keeping customers happy and satisfied.
 Any time she might spend figuring out how to build her own referral program is time better spent on the central business.